antlr/antlr4/doc/python-target.md

     WS : [ \t\n\r]+ -> skip ;
     ```
 * Driver.py:
-The driver code consists at a minimum code to open a file, create a lexer, token stream,
+The driver code opens a file, creates a lexer, token stream,
-and parser, then call the parser.
+and parser, then calls the parser.
     ```python
     import sys
     from antlr4 import *